CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 # Combat Modifiers

-Combat Modifiers represent different circumstances a character can encounter while in combat.
+Combat Modifiers represent different circumstances and actions that can occur within combat.

-## Defensive (Advantage) (no victory levels)
+## Defensive (Advantage) (No Victory Level Outcomes)

 A character purely focuses on defending themselves.

-No victory levels can be achieved for the round by the defender.
-Adboth to Combat Rolls and Dodge Rolls if declared.
-Can not be applied when a Character can not solely focus on defending themselves, such as when they have Disadvantage to their Combat Rolls or Dodge Rolls.
+No victory level outcomes can be achieved for the round by the defender.
+Effects both to Combat Rolls and Dodge Rolls if declared.
+Is not applicable if Character can't solely focus on defending themselves, such as when they have Disadvantage to their Combat Rolls or Dodge Rolls.
 Examples include being Staggered, being attacked from outside a Grapple, getting up from being Prone, being Off Guard, Dashing, etc...

 ## Dash (2x Movement Speed)